Skip to content

 • Red Ribbon Week is sponsored yearly by Columbia’s PTA.

-• Reinforcement of positive behavior can be seen throughout the school, through House Points, Astro Bucks, tokens, Principal’s Pride, etc.
+• Reinforcement of positive behavior can be seen throughout the school, through Astro Bucks, tokens, Principal’s Pride, etc.

-• Columbia holds weekly behavior team meetings (every Tuesday, from 8:30-9:00am).
-This team includes the school psychologist, social worker, and at least one administrator.
+• Columbia holds weekly behavior team meetings (every Monday, from 9:30-10:30 AM) and monthly mental health team meetings (first Wednesday, 10:00-11:00) .
+This team includes the school psychologist, school counselor, and at least one administrator.
 Teachers are also welcome to attend these meetings, or, they can communicate needs/concerns to one of the above-mentioned team members prior to the meeting.

 Violence Prevention Plan

-• Our school’s administrators are trained on the Comprehensive School Threat Assessment Guidelines (C-STAG), along with other members of our school’s threat assessment team which includes: administration, school psychologist, social worker, and an instructional coach.
+• Our school’s administrators are trained on the Comprehensive School Threat Assessment Guidelines (C-STAG), along with other members of our school’s threat assessment team which includes: administration (to include an intern Assistant Principal), school psychologist, and school counselor.

 • Our school has a process for timely response to school threats using Comprehensive School Threat Assessment Guidelines (C-STAG) and its decision tree.
 This includes warning potential victims and their parents/guardians.